CloudyUnity/High5ive/README.md

 ### Misc

-- Use newline curly brackets.
+- Use sameline curly brackets.
 - Keep stuff indented properly!!
 Use Ctrl-T to do it automatically.
 - (var) is BANNED except for during for loops.
 - Keep all scene initialisation inside of ApplicationClass if possible.